- Home Repair Programs

 The long-term effects of lead exposure and lead poisoning are detrimental.
 Many times learning delays, behavior regulation, hearing and speech issues, brain damage and children requiring special education services can be traced to lead-exposure.
 Children with lead poisoning are even at a higher risk for future criminal behavior.
 Lead poisoning is 100% preventable and our children CAN be protected!

 York County has the 4th highest number of children poisoned by lead in Pennsylvania.
 Over 200 children are poisoned every year and with only 13% of children screened, that number is likely much higher.
-York County children are poisoned at a rate over 1.5 TIMES HIGHER than children poisoned in Flint, Michigan during the peak of the city’s crisis.
+York County children are poisoned at a rate over 1.5 TIMES HIGHER than children poisoned in Flint, Michigan during the peak of the city's crisis.
+Also, over 57% of homes in York County were built prior to 1978, which means they may be unsafe for children since it is likely that they contain lead paint.

 Our team will complete a free Risk Assessment to determine if you have active lead issues.
 We primarily find lead-based paint around windows and window sills, doors and exterior surfaces, in settling dust and other painted (sometimes chipping) surfaces.
 Additionally, the Grant Program includes a "Healthy Home" Assessment, which will ensure your family is safe from other dangers like moisture/mold, carbon monoxide, electrical hazards and pests, unsafe surfaces, inadequate plumbing and more.